Sylt-Shuttle mit Auto-Anhängern fährt mit Biokraftstoff | © DB AG/ Faruk Hosseini

 Fossil-free on the road

-Biofuel is also an environmentally friendly alternative to diesel for road vehicles.
-At DB Regio Bus, for example, Autokraft GmbH buses run on environmentally friendly HVO (hydrotreated vegetable oil).
-The first vehicles operate in Schleswig-Holstein in the Ostholstein Süd transport region.
-More will follow in the Rendsburg-Eckernförde network by the end of 2023.
-The biofuel made from biological residues and waste materials can be used without costly vehicle upgrades.
+HVO is an alternative to fossil diesel not only on the railways, but also on the roads.
+At DB Regio Bus, for example, the buses of Autokraft GmbH run on the climate-friendly biofuel.
+The first vehicles are on the road in Schleswig-Holstein in the Ostholstein Süd transport region.
+The biofuel can be used without costly conversions to the vehicles.
 Consumption, refueling time and driving behavior also remain the same.
-The buses can refuel at the first regular HVO bus filling station at Autokraft's bus depot in Neustadt.
+The buses can refuel at the first regular HVO bus filling station at the Autokraft depot in Neustadt.

 • HVO-operated bus of the DB subsidiary Autokraft in the Ostholstein Süd network. | © DB AG/ Marc-Oliver Schulz